 Here are some other good tips.

-Warmth and humidity in the boots can bacteria that creates an odor.
+Warmth and humidity in the boots cause bacteria that create odor.

-- Clean your boots and dry them after every practice and game.
+2-Clean your boots and dry them after every practice and game.
 This helps to keep your boot in good shape.
-Over and above that, cleaning your boots regularly will help kill the bacteria and washing the foot prevents them from growing.
+Over and above that, cleaning your boots regularly will help kill the bacteria, and washing the foot prevents them from growing.

-- Use boot deodorizers like baking soda to prevent bacteria’s that creates an odor.
+3-Use boot deodorizers like baking soda to prevent bacteria that create odor.

-- Always remember to keep bounce sheets in your bag.
+Always remember to keep bounce sheets in your bag.
 I usually recommend this most time.
 After a game, you can put the bounce sheet inside your football boots or bag.
-This does not fully remove the smell but it still helps swarovskiexperience.com.
+This does not fully remove the smell but it still helps.

-- Always remember to wash your wash your feet with antibacterial soap, wear clean leather boots, cotton socks and use a premium quality foot spray at night.
+Always remember to wash your feet with antibacterial soap, wear clean leather boots, and cotton socks, and use a premium quality foot spray at night.

 These are some ways To Stop Football Boots From Smelling Using these household means: